Looking for things to do in Kyoto at night?

 Chilling at Kamogawa River in Kyoto at night is among the best things to do especially for budget travellers.

-A favourite hangout place among the students, you can buy some Japanese snacks and drinks from the konbini (convenience store) and sit along the river to enjoy the night breeze.
+I recommend buying some Japanese snacks and drinks from the konbini (convenience store) and sit along the river to enjoy the night breeze.

 You can also take this chance to brush up your Japanese with the locals and ask for some local travel tips to further enhance your Kyoto travel experience!